Preliminary Design and Construction#

 Overview#

-We have contracted with AECOM as our engineering consultant for the future work on the Halligan Dam.
+Utilities has contracted with AECOM as the engineering consultant for the future work on the Halligan Dam.

 Design Concept#